Where to Find Carotenoids in Nature

 Carotenoid eye supplements or similar products are an excellent way to get the carotenoids you need for visual performance and long-term ocular health.

-Lumega-Z is the first and only FDA-approved medical food to provide lutein, zeaxanthin and meso-zeaxanthin to replenish and restore the macular pigment.
-Medical foods are a special class of products that protect against a specific disease or condition.
+Lumega-Z is the first and only Medical Food to include lutein, zeaxanthin and meso-zeaxanthin and designed to replenish and restore the macular pigment.
+Medical Foods are a special class of products that are designed to treat a specific disease or condition through nutrition.
+They are taken under the supervision of a health care professional.

 Unlike carotenoid supplements that come in pill form, Lumega-Z comes in a liquid formula that is very easy to drink and digest.
 The body absorbs Lumega-Z quickly and easily, and the ingredients are delivered directly to the macula.